awsdocs/iam-user-guide/doc_source/id_credentials_mfa_disable.md

 1. In the row for the MFA device that you want to deactivate, choose **Deactivate**\.

 The MFA device is deactivated for the AWS account\.
+Check the email that is associated with your AWS account for a confirmation message from Amazon Web Services\.
+The email informs you that your Amazon Web Services multi\-factor authentication \(MFA\) has been deactivated\.
+The message will come from an address ending in `@amazon.com` or `@aws.amazon.com`\.

 ## Deactivating MFA Devices \(AWS CLI\)<a name="deactivate-mfa-cli"></a>